Take a 1-min quiz to get a personalized workout plan Male Female

 Main Set

-• 4 x 25-yard freestyles, building from a slow pace to a sprint with a 25 seconds of rest in between each interval
+• 4 x 25-yard freestyles, building from a slow pace to a sprint with 25 seconds rest between each interval

-• 4 x 25-yard freestyles using fins and/or a snorkel with a 20 seconds of rest between each interval
+• 4 x 25-yard freestyles using fins and/or a snorkel with 20 seconds rest between each interval

 • 200-yard freestyle with your most perfect stroke and no gear

-• 4 x 25-yard freestyles with 6 kicks per stroke using fins and/or a snorkel with a 20 seconds of rest period between each interval.
+• 4 x 25-yard freestyles with 6 kicks per stroke using fins and/or a snorkel with a 20-second rest period between each interval.

 • 100-yard freestyle with your most perfect stroke and no gear

-• 4 x 25-yard freestyles with 6 kicks for every 3 strokes using fins and/or a snorkel with a 20 seconds rest duration in between
+• 4 x 25-yard freestyles with 6 kicks for every 3 strokes using fins and/or a snorkel with 20 seconds rest between sets

 • 200-yard freestyle with your most perfect stroke and no gear.

-• 8 x 25-yard freestyles with 20 seconds of rest in between each interval.
+• 8 x 25-yard freestyles with 20 seconds of rest between each interval.

 Warm Down